-On Saturday, February 8, 2020, the Daniels Fund Ethics Initiative at Colorado Law and Silicon Flatirons will host the fourth annual Interdisciplinary Ethics Tech Competition.
-The official kickoff session and problem release - at which attendance is mandatory for all participants - is coming up on Thursday, January 23 at 4:45 pm in Room 204 in Wolf Law.
+On Saturday, February 8, 2020, the Daniels Fund Ethics Initiative at Colorado Law, the Leeds School of Business and Silicon Flatirons will host the fourth annual Interdisciplinary Ethics Tech Competition.
 You may read about the 2019 competition here.

 Held annually, the Interdisciplinary Ethics Tech Competition gives students a chance to wrestle with a real-world ethics problem in collaboration with a diverse team of students studying law, business, communication, journalism, engineering, ITP, information science, or computer science.
 Past case problems have featured a tech company grappling with ethical obligations related to its facial expression recognition product, and an online platform's efforts to address the challenges presented by 'fake news.'